leroywan/site/content/projects/localbite/index.md

 ---
 title: Local Bite
+post_order: 100
 date: "2015-05-06T23:46:37.121Z"
+excerpt: "A platform that enables CSA farmers to sell directly to their customers online.
+The MVP was used with customers of a local farming cooperative."
 blog: "projects"
 subtitle: "web development"
 tagline: "a <mission> to make local food <accessible> to everyone"